Enderbyte-Programs/Curses-Plus/README.md

 ## What's New?

-### Version 2.6.1

--Add maximum, minimum, and prefilnum for numericinput()

-### Version 2.6: Numericinput
+### Version 2.7

--Add numericinput() function
+-Add textview() function

--Configurable to allow negatives and decimals

--Number input
+-Can be used for license agreements or file displays

+-Is resize friendly

+-Supports file and text

 curses-plus offers many utilities to make writing TUI applications easy.
 (TUI stands for Terminal User Interface)